 Pride Brighton & Hove is the biggest Pride festival in the UK and it has been called one of the best Pride events in the world.
 The weekend of events and parties at venues all over Britain's LGBTQ capital celebrates diversity, creativity and just plain fun.
 The climax is a spectacular parade - a really don't miss event - for the whole community.
 Hundreds of thousands of people take part.

-The festival takes place at the beginning of August (August 2 to 4 in 2019), with the parade usually the first Saturday of the month.
+The festival takes place at July 31 to August 2 in 2020, with the parade usually the first Saturday of the month.
 Tickets for some of the events and entry forms for the parade are available as early as February.

-- The Annual Pride Community Parade - Sets off at 11a.m., Saturday, August 3 from Hove Lawns and continues through the center of Brighton.
+- The Annual Pride Community Parade - Sets off at 11a.m., Saturday, August 1 from Hove Lawns and continues through the center of Brighton.
 More than 300,000 people are expected to turn out for this visually exciting event.
-In 2019, the parade celebrates the 50th anniversary of the 1969 Stonewall Inn uprising that ignited the Pride movement with the theme ‘Generations of Love – Celebrating 50 years of campaigning with Pride’.
+In 2020, the parade celebrates the 51st anniversary of the 1969 Stonewall Inn uprising that ignited the Pride movement with the theme ‘FABULOSO.’
 The parade route does change from year to year so check the Brighton&Hove Pride website for the latest information.

 - Grammy Award-winners Clean Bandit